-1. Work with Delgado Community College and other providers.

-Who: HDLC; PRC, AIA, Homebuilders Association

-4.C Support workforce development initiatives in traditional crafts that support preservation such as traditional construction and artisan trades.
+- Work with Delgado Community College and other providers.
+Who: HDLC, PRC, AIA, Homebuilders Association When: Medium term Resources: Staff time; volunteers - 4.C Support workforce development initiatives in traditional crafts that support preservation such as traditional construction and artisan trades.

-1. Provide rehabilitation assistance for low-income owners of historic properties.

-Who: PRC; Non Profits When: Ongoing

-Resources: Grants; fund raising; volunteers
+Provide rehabilitation assistance for low-income owners of historic properties.
+Who: PRC; Non Profits When: Ongoing Resources: Grants; fund raising; volunteers